 What’s happening

-This bill claims to target counterfeit drugs, illicit online sellers, and unlicensed operators, but in practice, AB1990 targets licensed, compliant pharmacies already subject to FDA oversight, USP standards, and the California Board of Pharmacy’s rigorous compounding regulations.
+This bill claims to target counterfeit drugs, illicit online sellers, and unlicensed operators, but in practice, AB 1990 targets licensed, compliant pharmacies already subject to the California Board of Pharmacy’s compounding regulations, FDA oversight, and USP standards.
+It also fails to effectively regulate many of the entities responsible for the advertising practices cited as justification for the bill, including telehealth companies, lead-generation platforms, wellness businesses, and marketing firms that often fall outside the California Board of Pharmacy’s jurisdiction.

 Why this matters to patients